projecttacoma/fqm-execution/data-requirements/README.md

 ## Running the Scripts

 Before running any of the scripts, be sure to populate the `jan-2024-connectathon` directory with the corresponding measure bundles.
+Also confirm that additional dependencies required for these scripts are installed with `npm install`.

 To run `compare.sh`: